Finnish Civil War: Compromise

 Santeri Alkio supported moderate politics.
 His party colleague, Kyösti Kallio urged in his Nivala address of 5 May 1918: "We must rebuild a Finnish nation, which is not divided into the Reds and Whites.
 We have to establish a democratic Finnish republic, where all the Finns can feel that we are true citizens and members of this society."
 In the end, many of the moderate Finnish conservatives followed the thinking of National Coalition Party member Lauri Ingman, who wrote in early 1918: "A political turn more to the right will not help us now, instead it would strengthen the support of socialism in this country."

 Together with other broad-minded Finns, the new partnership constructed a Finnish compromise which eventually delivered a stable and broad parliamentary democracy.
 The compromise was based both on the defeat of the Reds in the Civil War and the fact that most of the Whites' political goals had not been achieved.
 After foreign forces left Finland, the militant factions of the Reds and the Whites lost their backing, while the pre-1918 cultural and national integrity and the legacy of Fennomania stood out among the Finns.

 The weakness of both Germany and Russia after World War I empowered Finland and made a peaceful, domestic Finnish social and political settlement possible.
 A reconciliation process led to a slow and painful, but steady, national unification.
 In the end, the power vacuum and interregnum of 1917–1919 gave way to the Finnish compromise.
-From 1919 to 1991, the democracy and sovereignty of the Finns withstood challenges from right-wing and left-wing political radicalism, the full-scale Soviet invasion of 1939, the crisis of World War II and pressure from the Soviet Union during the Cold War.
+From 1919 to the present, the democracy and sovereignty of the Finns withstood challenges from right-wing and left-wing political radicalism, the Soviet invasion of 1939 and the other crisis of World War II (originated from the Molotov-Ribbentrop pact 1939), pressure from the Soviet Union during the Cold War and threat of Russia in Bellum Russica since 2014.